-I. INTRODUCTION 22
+I. Introduction 22

 II.
-BALANCING TEST: QOF INVESTORS AND OPPORTUNITY ZONE RESIDENTS 22
+BALANCING TEST: QOF INVESTORS AND OPPORTUNITY ZONE RESIDENTS2 22

-A. Interests of the QOF Investors 22
+A. Interests of the QOF Investors2 22

-B. Interests of the Opportunity Zone Residents .23
+B. Interests of the Opportunity Zone Residents 23

 III.
-TAX JUSTICE ANALYSIS .25
+TAX JUSTICE ANALYSIS2 25

 IV.
-EXPANSION OF OTHER TAX BENEFITS FOR LOW-INCOME TAXPAYERS 27
+EXPANSION OF OTHER TAX BENEFITS FOR LOW-INCOME TAXPAYERS

-V. PROPOSAL 27
+V. Proposal2 27

 VI.
-CONCLUSION 28
+CONCLUSION2 28

 ^{} Julia is pursuing her Juris Doctor at the University of Houston Law Center, with an expected graduation date in May 2024.
 She serves as the Chief Articles Editor on Board 24 of the Houston Business and Tax Law Journal and previously held the position of Treasurer for the Corporate and Taxation Law Society during the 2022-2023 school year.
-After graduation, she will launch her career at PricewaterhouseCoopers (PwC), specializing in state and local tax.

-I. INTRODUCTION
+I. Introduction